 Hung King’s Commemoration – 1 day off usually falls on April

-Reunification Day and Labor Day holiday - 2 days off in a row on 30th of April and 1st of May
+Reunification Day and Labor Day holiday – 2 days off in a row on the 30th of April and the 1st of May

-National Day - 1 day off on 2nd of September
+National Day – 1 day off on the 2nd of September

-Besides, there are also days to celebrate specific vocations like medical care and education, and people work in those professions will have their holiday.
+Besides, there are also days to celebrate specific vocations like medical care and education, and people working in those professions will have their holiday.

 For more information on when to visit Ho Chi Minh City, read our guide on the best time to visit Ho Chi Minh City.

-With most tours to Ho Chi Minh City, people will visit historical landmarks, museums, and enjoy foods the local way or by attending gourmet festivals featuring foods and drinks from other regions and countries around the world.
-The city gets more vivid and busier at night with the red light district, beers, and bars, street foods, and some shows opened from dusk till late at night.
+With most tours to Ho Chi Minh City, people will visit historical landmarks, and museums, and enjoy foods the local way or by attending gourmet festivals featuring foods and drinks from other regions and countries around the world.
+The city gets more vivid and busier at night with the red light district, beers, bars, street foods, and some shows open from dusk till late at night.

-If you are learning Vietnamese or have an interest in acquiring Vietnamese, it is an excellent chance to buy some Vietnamese books on the book street at Nguyen Van Binh, District 1.
-Here you can also find some old books in Vietnamese other languages.
+If you are learning Vietnamese or have an interest in acquiring Vietnamese, it is an excellent chance to buy some Vietnamese books on Book Street at Nguyen Van Binh, District 1.
+Here you can also find some old books in Vietnamese and other languages.

 You can also explore the religious aspects of Vietnam when visiting many temples in Ho Chi Minh City.
-Buddhism is the dominant religion, even for people that are not Buddhism followers; they still practice some Buddhist principles in their daily life.
+Buddhism is the dominant religion, even for people who are not Buddhist followers; they still practice some Buddhist principles in their daily life.
 Especially in District 5, you can find many small temples, shrines, and assembly halls.
-This is where the Chinatown in Ho Chi Minh City locates; the immigrants from China are here at the time of the 19th century.
+This is where Chinatown in Ho Chi Minh City is located; the immigrants from China were here at the time of the 19th century.

-Around Ho Chi Minh City, there are many places to visit and worth making a day's trips, too.
-You can enjoy the sun and the sand on a beach, hiking a mountain, exploring the wild nature in a national park, or float down a river on a sampan and try delicious tropical fruits.
-These places are about 50 - 200 km away from Ho Chi Minh City, taking you about 1 - 3 hours to go there and get back to Ho Chi Minh City within a day but wouldn’t miss anything on the way.
+Around Ho Chi Minh City, there are many places to visit, and worth making a day’s trip, too.
+You can enjoy the sun and the sand on a beach, hike a mountain, explore the wild nature in a national park, or float down a river on a sampan and try delicious tropical fruits.
+These places are about 50 – 200 km away from Ho Chi Minh City, taking you about 1 – 3 hours to go there and get back to Ho Chi Minh City within a day but wouldn’t miss anything on the way.

-When making your trip to Vung Tau, you may want to visit Binh Chau hot spring and spend some time relaxing there.
-And if you have some time to spare and want to enjoy the local foods with a countryside view, you can also go to restaurants like those in Binh Duong or Mekong Delta; they usually have other activities in their restaurants for visitors like fishing and riding a boat.
+When making your trip to Vung Tau, you may want to visit Binh Chau Hot Spring and spend some time relaxing there.
+If you have some time to spare and want to enjoy the local foods with a countryside view, you can also go to restaurants like those in Binh Duong or Mekong Delta; they usually have other activities in their restaurants for visitors like fishing and riding a boat.

 The exciting yet full of hidden traditions and the unseen city will be different every time you visit.
-Ho Chi Minh City with its rich history, beautiful scenery, and excellent services is worth to put on your travel list.
-It is to get around the city and nearby places that is an adventure; there are many things to see from historical landmarks to learn about the Vietnamese lifestyle.
+Ho Chi Minh City with its rich history, beautiful scenery, and excellent services is worth putting on your travel list.
+It is getting around the city and nearby places that are an adventure; there are many things to see from historical landmarks to learning about the Vietnamese lifestyle.
 The local foods range from savory, desserts to vegan, anything that suits your taste.
-There is a little bit for everyone in this beautiful land so making a trip here and discover whatever you may want to discover.
+There is a little bit for everyone in this beautiful land so make a trip here and discover whatever you may want to discover.
 We hope this Vietnam travel guide will help you plan your Ho Chi Minh City private tours with us.